BitcoinSchema/1sat-ordinals/directories.md

 3. Split filepath on `/` into segments.
 For each segment, in order:
    - Look up the name in the **current** directory map.
    - **SPA fallback:** if the name is missing and this is the **last** segment only, use `index.html` if present (not `.`).
    - Load that entry’s pointer (same pointer rules).
-Apply content-ref follow on the entry when relevant.
    - If there are **more** segments and the loaded content is again `ord-fs/json`, **recurse** into that subdirectory with the remaining path.
    - If this is the last segment (or the entry is not a directory), **serve that content**.
 4. Nesting is capped at **8** directory levels (`directory nesting too deep` if exceeded).